akeneo/pim-api-docs/content/events-api/limits-and-scalability.md

 ### Event API Batch size

-By default each event API request contain `10` events, to change this behavior update the value of the parameter `webhook_max_bulk_size` in `config/services/pim_parameters.yml` file
+By default, each event API request contains `10` events.
+To change this behavior update the value of the parameter `webhook_max_bulk_size` in the `config/services/pim_parameters.yml` file.

 ### Request timeout